posl/iArch/index.md

 - Graphiti SDK Plus 0.13~
 - Xtext Complete SDK 2.10.0~

+Also, if you would like to use Testing Support function, please install below.
+- AspectJ Development Tools 4.6~ (Development builds)

 These requirements are not strict.
 You might be able to run iArch-U with older versions of middleware and/or libraries.